thePortal362/PiProbe/README.md

 How to install this Script?
-  Create a new python file and paste the content of main.py Run this file
+  Create a new python file and paste the content of main.py.
+  Run said file

 Quick Fixes: